doggybootsy/FluentCord/README.md

 # Translation is wrong?

-Make a pr with a fix or even just make issue with a fix
+Make a pr with a fix or even just make issue with a fix and do both the sass and css files

 I used Google translate